njfletcher215/vim-airline-themes-browser/README.md

 While in the theme browser window, press <Enter> to select a theme, 'a' to apply a theme without closing the window, or 'q' to close the window without applying a theme.
 Press '?' for help.<br/>
 <br/>
-**NOTE**: the theme will not persist after closing the window.
+**NOTE**: the theme will not persist after exiting vim.
 If you want to permanently change the theme, add the following line to your .vimrc:
 ```
 let g:airline_theme = '<theme_name>'
 ```